-After connecting the system to the power supply and creating the physical network connection to LAN interface of the board 7273(RC), the board can be searched for in the network via the hmc (hopf Management Console).
-Afterwards the base LAN parameter (IP address, netmask and gateway) may be adjusted in order to allow accessibility of the board for other systems in the network.
+After connecting the system to the power supply and creating the physical network connection to the LAN interface of the Board 7274(RC), the device can be searched for on the network via the hmc Software.
+Then the base LAN parameters (IP address, netmask and gateway or DHCP) may be adjusted in order to allow accessibility of the board for other systems in the network.

-The SEACH Function of the hmc - Network Configuration Assistant requires for location and recognition of the wished LAN board(s) the hmc-computer is in the same SUB Net.
+The SEACH Function of the hmc - Network Configuration Assistant requires for location and recognition of the wished LAN board(s) the hmc-computer is in the same LAN.